jfrancis71/CognitoNet/README.md

 # Welcome to CognitoNet.

 <I>August 2016 Update: FYI Wolfram has just released version 11 of Mathematica which encompasses some of this project's functionality.
-Am still reviewing that, but you may also wish to look at the new neural network functionality they have introduced.
+Am still reviewing that, but you may also wish to look at the new neural network functionality they have introduced.<\I>

 CognitoNet is a Mathematica implementation of Convolutional Neural Nets.